hazelcast/hazelcast-platform-demos/banking/transaction-monitor/README.md

 If you add the optional monitoring, then `management-center`, `prometheus` and `grafana`.

+9. `client-command-line`, `client-csharp`, `client-cpp`, `client-golang`, `client-nodejs` and `client-python`

+These clients connect to the grid and query it's data via SQL, so won't do anything useful until the grid is running and populated with data.

 ## Running -- Localhost

 For running directly on your local machine, the assumption is made that you already have Kafka,